-A compliment is a polite expression of praise, admiration or gratitude about a service, contractor or one of our colleagues.
-It's great when customers let us know what we are doing well, as we can learn and share good practice across our teams.
+A compliment is defined as 'a polite expression of praise, admiration or gratitude about a service, contractor or one of our colleagues'.

-A comment or suggestion is a remark expressing an opinion, reaction, or an idea, for consideration.
-We value customer feedback and have a strong commitment to involving our customers in shaping our services and improving neighbourhoods.
+A comment or suggestion is defined as 'a remark expressing an opinion, reaction, or an idea, for consideration'.
+We want to make it easy for customers to give us feedback and this can be done through all our communication channels, and this will be logged by our Customer Excellence Team.